mukhtar-github/MongoDB-Developer-Learning-Path/M121: The MongoDB Aggregation Framework/The MongoDB Aggregation Framework.md

 So this *aggregation* here, where we match every document, perform some *grouping operation, unwind to create many documents*, and then try an *output to a new collection* would fail because it would result in *many documents with the same _id value*.
 And that covers the *$out* stage.

-This stage is very useful for performing an aggregation against existing data to do a migration, seed a collection with useful data, or distribute snapshots of data for analysis.
-Here are a few things to remember about the $out stage.
-It will create a new collection or overwrite an existing collection if specified.

-It honors indexes on existing collections.
-It will not create or overwrite data if pipeline errors.
-And it creates collections in the same database as the source collection.
+The *$out* stage is very useful for performing an *aggregation against existing data to do a migration, seed a collection with useful data, or distribute snapshots of data for analysis*.
+Here are a few things to remember about the *$out* stage.
+It will *create a new collection or overwrite an existing collection if specified*.
+It *honors indexes on existing collections*.
+It *will not create or overwrite data if pipeline errors*.
+And it *creates collections in the same database as the source collection*.